-The Basque outfit had claimed a 2-0 win in the first leg of the tie and two second-half goals from Carlos Vela dumped the French giant into the Europa League.
+The Basque outfit had claimed a 2-0 win in the first leg of the tie and two second-half goals from Carlos Vela dumped the French giants into the Europa League.

 Lyon began the game brightly and dominated possession in search of an early goal to get themselves back in the tie.

-However, the club failed to test Claudio Bravo in the Sociedad goal and it was the home side which carved out the first clear-cut chance of the game.
+However, they failed to test Claudio Bravo in the Sociedad goal and it was the home side who carved out the first clear-cut chance of the game.

 That opening gave Arrasate’s men some impetus though and Griezmann began pulling the strings.

 Vela could only fire wide after the Frenchman cut a corner back to him just before the half-hour mark, before Griezmann himself had another effort saved by Lopes.

 The former Arsenal man was then involved in the major talking point of the first half as he went down in the area under a challenge from Kone, only for referee Damir Skomina to book him for simulation.

 And the 24-year-old could have made amends by opening the scoring a minute later but Lopes palmed his lofted shot wide.